 Suggested Circular Route via The Mount return via Westhall

-Distance: (shorter option): 6 km / 3.5 miles
+Distance: 6 km / 3.5 miles

-Ascent: (shorter options): 200 m / 650 feet
+Ascent: 200 m / 650 feet

 Terrain: Gravel and dirt tracks and some tarmac road walking on quiet roads

 Return back to the deer gate and turn left around the south side of the hill to rejoin the outward route at a junction.
 Keep right at two junctions so that you are on your outward route.
 However, at the next junction (a T junction), turn to the right on a forest track leaving your outward route.
 Keep left downhill at the next junction.
 The track now descends the hill through woodland to reach yet another track junction.
-Our route goes right here but if you went left it would take you back to the road and provides a short cut for the shorter route.
+Our route goes right here but if you went left it would take you back to the road and provides a short cut back to the start.
 There is now a wee bit of ascent before the track turns left and winds its way steeply down the hillside to exit the woods.
 Continue on the track which will bring you out to the road close to Westhall Farm.
 Go left for a road walk back to the start.

-View / download shorter route from Ordnance Survey
+View / download route from Ordnance Survey

-View / download shorter route from Viewranger
+View / download route from Viewranger

-© 2020 Fife Walking.
+© 2020 – 2021 Fife Walking.
 All rights reserved.
 If using this route for a group or organised walk, or as the basis for publishing a route elsewhere please credit Fife Walking as being your source of information.